alexataidedesktop-code/Claude-Agents/README.md

 Pull requests welcome.
 Suggested directions:

-- Additional personas (legal, healthcare, education, specific industries)
+- Additional personas (healthcare, education, specific industries)
 - Better example prompts drawn from real use
 - Translations of the `description`, `capabilities`, and `examples` fields into other languages (the registry currently stores them in English; only the Hub UI is bilingual)
 - Loaders for other languages (TypeScript, Go, Rust)

-When adding an agent, please include all schema fields and write the `systemPrompt` with the same Grok→Claude discipline applied to the existing set: reference real Claude capabilities, acknowledge limitations honestly, and frame multi-step work as sequential.
+When adding an agent, please include all schema fields and write the `systemPrompt` with the same discipline applied to the existing set: reference real Claude capabilities, acknowledge limitations honestly, and frame multi-step work as sequential.
+Run `python loader.py validate` before opening a PR.

 ---